yell0w4x/irisai-hiring-assignment/README.md

 # The Iris.ai test assignment

 Built with Django 5.1 and Python 3.11.
+Python virtual env support is necessary to run app.

 The repo cli is the `./run` script.
 ```text